-It is the responsibility of a crew overtaking another crew to avoid interfering with the crew being overtaken; a crew which is being overtaken must not obstruct the course of an overtaking crew.
+- a.
+It is the responsibility of a crew overtaking another crew to avoid interfering with the crew being overtaken; a crew which is being overtaken must not obstruct the course of an overtaking crew. - b.
 If a crew being overtaken obstructs or interferes with the overtaking crew by changing its course or in any other manner, the Umpire may penalise the crew causing obstruction or interference or hindrance by awarding a time penalty of 30 seconds or may disqualify the crew or take other appropriate measures under the rules.

-Rounding of a Turning Marker
+14-20 Rounding of a Turning Marker

-At the turning markers crews should avoid interference with other crews and observe the rules of overtaking.
-Crews are responsible of their own steering and shall follow direction given by Umpires, including Umpires at the turning marker.
+- a.
+At the turning markers crews should avoid interference with other crews and observe the rules of overtaking. - b.
+Crews are responsible of their own steering and shall follow direction given by Umpires, including Umpires at the turning marker. - c.
 In order to be placed in the final ranking for the event, all crews must round all turning markers and must complete the full course as designated by the Organising Committee.

-Finish of the Race
+14-21 Finish of the Race

-Floating Finish

-• A crew has finished the race when the bow of its boat has reached the finish line between the two buoys.
+- a.
+For a Floating Finish, a crew has finished the race when the bow of its boat has reached the finish line between the two buoys. - b.
+For a Beach Finish - Where, a beach finish is provided, a crew shall have finished the race when one or more members of the crew has reached the line or touched the flag on the beach as required.
+For beach finish races all crew members must start and arrive at the beach.

-Beach Finish

-- Where, a beach finish is provided, a crew shall have finished the race when one or more members of the crew has reached the line or touched the flag on the beach as required.
-For beach finish races all crew members must start and arrive at the beach. - For beach finishes the Race Committee Chairman together with the Organising Committee may adopt a penalty box approach close to the finish line whereby time penalties given during the race may be served before the runner is released to complete their run to the finish line.
+- For beach finishes the Race Committee Chair together with the Organising Committee may adopt a penalty box approach close to the finish line whereby time penalties given during the race may be served before the runner is released to complete their run to the finish line. - c.
 A crew in contravention of these requirements shall be disqualified.